dreth/dreth.github.io/blog/evaluate_crypto_projects/article.md

 The release schedule also seems quite standard.
 But as with any *new* token, we have to consider the possibility that inflation will exist until the full supply is out there, meaning that if demand for it does not rise, and there's not inherent mechanic to reduce supply or increase demand, the token will NOT perform well when compared to ETH or BTC.
 Again, if you're going to invest in a project, no matter how 'good' you perceive it, the investment may not be good enough because of inflation.
 Inflation is baked into new tokens, they need to eventually become fully diluted or have good mechanics before you should consider an investment in them.

+#### UNI's issues as an investment from the perspective of tokenomics

 Uniswap's token UNI at the time does nothing but allow for active participation in governance, like shares in a company. **There is no mechanic to**:

 - Distribute protocol revenue to holders